 The time gap between evidence of experts

-A potential time gap between the plaintiff's and the defendant's experts giving evidence.
+A potential time gap between the claimant's and the defendant's experts giving evidence.

-This is because all the plaintiff’s witnesses (including their expert) will have to give their evidence first before the defendant’s witnesses (including the expert) give their evidence.
+This is because all the claimant’s witnesses (including their expert) will have to give their evidence first before the defendant’s witnesses (including the expert) give their evidence.

 Little or no time gap between experts’ evidence.